- Dadha Group

 Accounts & Shipping

-From the private collection of a reputable Chennai based businessman and industrialist whose family have been very closely known to both Travancore and Cochin Royal House since 1920’s and probably acquired in 1950’s from the members of the Royal Family in appreciation of services rendered along with official accreditation to be the Sole Suppliers to the Princely State of Travancore, Cochin and Puddukotai along with the Presidencies of Madras & Bombay.
-Since then it has been in the possession of the present owners.
+From the collection of a Chennai based industrialist whose family have been very closely known to both Travancore and Cochin Royal House since the 1920’s.
+Acquired in the 1950’s from the members of the Cochin Royal Family in appreciation of services rendered.

 National Art Treasure / Non Exportable